Skip to main content

 According to Dr. Young, proper administration of medication depends on:

-• Example: Antibiotics may not adequately treat an infection if given orally versus IV.
+• Example: Antibiotics may not adequately treat an infection if given orally instead of through IV.

 • Example: A drug that should be given for six months is only given for five months.

-• Example: Certain drugs need to be given less frequently but in higher concentrations to reach peak efficacy.
+• Example: Certain drugs need to be given less frequently but in higher doses to reach therapeutic levels.

-• Example: The wrong diagnosis will automatically trigger a medication error.
+• Example: The wrong diagnosis can lead to the wrong medication being prescribed.

-• Discontinuation or modification: Knowing when to start and stop a drug or how to adjust the dose aka titrate the dosage.
+• Discontinuation or modification: Knowing when to adjust the dose or stop the medication.

 How to prevent medication errors

-On a broader scale, certain organizations and institutions are working to prevent medication errors:
+Organizations and institutions that are working to prevent medication errors include:

 How many medication errors occur each year?